kjodle/d12-message-blocks/readme.txt

 There are two types of message blocks.
 The first type provides a title and prompts you for the message block's content.
 The second type prompts you for both a title and the content.

 Want to see it in action?
-Check out [my demo page](http://techblog.kjodle.net/2015/06/28/message-blocks-wordpress-plugin/).

-Want to check it out in different themes?
-Check out [my multi-theme demo page](http://waybeta.net/2015/07/d12-message-blocks-wordpress-plugin/).
+Check out [my demo page](http://demo.kjodle.net/wordpress/plugins/d12-message-blocks/).

 Questions?
 Suggestions?
 Issues?
 Reach out to me on Twitter at [@kjodle](http://twitter.com/#!/kjodle) or [@iswpw](http://twitter.com/#!/iswpw), or in the plugin's [support forum](https://wordpress.org/support/plugin/d12-message-blocks).